Into The Wild: Work With Me

 MASHUPS! – holding space for a painter, dancer, writer, and musician to riff off each other and improv in the moment for a series of several ‘mashups’ – 2015

-Upcoming events will be listed HERE.
+Upcoming and full list of past events will be listed HERE.

 *